 Prohibition

-No personal days may be taken the day before or after a holiday (Thanksgiving, Christmas) or extended breaks such as spring break.
+No personal days may be taken the day before or after a holiday (Thanksgiving, Christmas) or extended breaks such as spring break or during the state testing window, unless approved in advance by the Superintendent.

 Statement

 Employees taking personal leave must file a personal statement on their return to work stating that the leave was personal in nature.